DhanushNehru/Python-Scripts/Random Color Generator/README.md

 ./Random Color Generator> python RandColorGen.py
 ```

+# How to use
+- Click on the window to change colors
+- The color values are logged in the console and shown on screen

 # How to Install Pygame
 - After installing python
 - Use pip to install Pygame